SenseNet/sensenet/docs/ctd.md

 - **AppInfo**: custom text or xml fragment for CTD extensibility
 - **Bind**: name of the storage property the field is bound to.
 By default the bound property name is the name of the field.
 You can define composite fields by binding them to multiple properties.
 An example for this is Image Field.
 Within a content multiple fields can be bound to the same property.
 For more info read [Field - for Developers](field-for-developers.md#Connection) between Field and Property.
 - **Indexing**: indexing settings of the field.
 Please refer to [Field Indexing](field-indexing.md) for detailed information.
 - **Configuration**: configuration settings of the field.
 This varies with the actual [Field Setting](field-setting.md).
-See detailed information on field configuration atarticles of specific Fields.
+See detailed information on field configuration articles of specific Fields.
 The following optional elements are available in all types of Field Settings:
     - **ReadOnly**: indicates if the field is read-only
     - **Compulsory**: indicates if the field is compulsory
     - **OutputMethod**: defines the field output type.
 It can be Default, Raw, Text, Html.
 Plays an important role in [XSS Protection](xss-protection.md).